 - Teachers College Catalog - Admissions Office;

 - Requirements for the Degree of Doctor of Education - Office of Doctoral Studies (ODS); and the

 - "Doctoral Advisement Guide" - from the Executive Program for Nurses.

 International applicants should note that a current permit from the New York State Board of Nursing is required to practice nursing and/or to do fieldwork.
 Potential candidates who do not meet certain admission standards but who can demonstrate substantial ability shall have the option to petition the faculty of the program to be considered for admission based on alternative evidence of ability.

-The next accelerated Doctor of Education cohort is expected to begin in the Fall 2018 semester.
+The next accelerated Doctor of Education cohort will begin in Fall 2018 semester.